byterubpay/byterub-site/_posts/2019-03-04-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-03-04.md

 **\<sarang>** 4.
 ACTION ITEMS
 **\<oneiric\_>** absolutely appreciate both your inputs sarang and suraeNoether
 **\<sarang>** I will review sgp\_'s proposal in more detail, finish up MPC code and more robust tests, and hopefully get that DLSAG-related paper out the door so we can post publicly
 **\<gingeropolous>** so I'm curious on where MRL stands on SPECTRE and, in general, switching from nakamoto-consensus.
 Was there a write-up from the previous investigation?
-I'm particularly interested because if monero ever actually achieves a strong decentralized network with many miners, the existing consensus system could make things really unstable.
+I'm particularly interested because if byterub ever actually achieves a strong decentralized network with many miners, the existing consensus system could make things really unstable.
 So I guess one possible area of investigation is how capable is nakamoto-consensus in a strong
 **\<gingeropolous>** decentralized network?
 I.e., if we had 3k nodes, all solo mining at 200 h/s, with transactions coming randomly from all the nodes, how well would the network actually function?
 Would it just be reorging constantly, with broken ring sigs causing txs to drop from existence?
 **\<sarang>** Later this month I'll post my next funding request, which as suraeNoether will have upfront payment to hedge against volatility
 **\<gingeropolous>** sorry, was waiting for something and hit enter